 I hope you like this week’s featured artist.
 Be sure to visit here every Tuesday for more information about the artists that I am fortunate enough to photograph on a regular basis.
 If you’d like to be featured here contact me via email at email@example.com.

-On Thursdays I will typically feature aof images created by other photographers that I’ve come across online somewhere and enjoyed.
+On Thursdays I will typically feature a photo essay of images created by other photographers that I’ve come across online somewhere and enjoyed.